 With all that being said above, I conduct simulation exercises to explore the equilibrium impacts of securing land ownership on resource allocation and social welfare for a typical unequal rural economy under various levels of capital depreciation risk.
-These exercises provide numerical evidence of the critical role of non-security barriers to long-term land rental contracts, which induce the capital depreciation risk, in the economic impacts of securing land ownership.
-The rural economy simulated below has the following relevant features: land ownership distribution is highly unequal; the agency cost of hired labor is pronounced; and small landowners have no access to credit, regardless of land ownership security (Carter and Olinto, 2003).
+These exercises provide numerical evidence on the critical role of non-security barriers to long-term land rental contracts, which induce the capital depreciation risk, in the economic impacts of securing land ownership.
+The rural economy simulated below has the following relevant features: the land ownership distribution is highly unequal; the agency cost of hired labor is pronounced; and small landowners have no access to credit, regardless of land ownership security (Carter and Olinto, 2003).
 There are four economic variables of interest: (i) land-attached capital; (ii) the operational land under rental; (iii) agricultural output; and (iv) the wage rate.
 The first two measure resource allocation.
 Agricultural output is a proxy for aggregate welfare.
 The wage rate represents the income level of the poor as explained above.
 Changes in these variables will capture the equilibrium impacts of securing land ownership on resource allocation and social welfare.

 Numerical results are threefold.
 First of all, the higher the capital depreciation risk is, the smaller the operational land under rental will witness an increase after land ownership is fully secured.
 The operational land under rental may even decrease when the capital depreciation risk is sufficiently high.
-These results are consistent with the theoretical prediction that the investment effect will attenuate the concurrent rental-supply effect of securing land ownership in the presence of non-security barriers to long-term land rental contracts.
+These results are consistent with the theoretical prediction that the investment effect will attenuate the concurrent rental-supply effect of securing land ownership in the presence of non-security barriers to long-term land rental contracts (Gong 2024).

-Secondly, securing land ownership, however, will not necessarily lead to a smaller increase in land-attached capital under a higher capital depreciation risk.
-As explained above, fewer landowners will suffer from a higher capital depreciation risk due to a smaller donor pool of landlords.
-For both the investment and rental-supply effects, the resource reallocation effect resulting from factor price adjustments in equilibrium turns out to be secondary though.
+Secondly, however, higher capital depreciation risk will not necessarily lead to a smaller increase in land-attached capital resulting from secured land ownership.
+Actually, fewer landowners will suffer from the higher capital depreciation risk facing potential landlords as the donor pool of landlords becomes smaller.
+As a result, the investment effect of securing land ownership may not decrease due to higher capital depreciation risk.
+Moreover, for both the investment and rental-supply effects, the resource reallocation effect resulting from factor price adjustments in equilibrium turns out to be secondary.

 Finally, the higher the capital depreciation risk is, the smaller the wage rate will witness a gain from securing land ownership.
-The percentage-point increase under capital depreciation risk can be only two-thirds of that under no capital depreciation risk.
-Nevertheless, agricultural output will not necessarily witness a smaller gain from securing land ownership under a higher capital depreciation risk, thanks to the non-decreasing investment effect.
+The percentage increase under capital depreciation risk can be significantly smaller than that under no capital depreciation risk.
+Nevertheless, agricultural output will not necessarily witness a smaller gain from securing land ownership under higher capital depreciation risk, thanks to the non-decreasing investment effect.

-This paper provides numerical evidence on the welfare implications of the countervailing interaction between the investment and rental-supply effects of securing land ownership for a typical rural economy endowed with unequal land ownership distribution.
-Results corroborate the theoretical prediction that the investment effect will significantly attenuate the concurrent rental-supply effect when non-security barriers to long-term land rental contracts induce a high capital depreciation risk.
-However, the capital depreciation risk may not necessarily downsize the investment effect or the agricultural output gain but the wage rate gain.
-That is, non-security barriers to long-term land rental contracts may disproportionately downsize the welfare gain for the poor.
+This paper provides numerical evidence on the welfare implications of the countervailing investment and rental-supply effects of securing land ownership for a typical rural economy endowed with an unequal land ownership distribution.
+Results corroborate the theoretical prediction that the investment effect will significantly attenuate the concurrent rental-supply effect when non-security barriers to long-term land rental contracts induce the high capital depreciation risk facing potential landlords (Gong 2024).
+However, the capital depreciation risk may not necessarily downsize the investment effect or the agricultural output gain but the wage rate gain from securing land ownership.
+That is, non-security barriers to long-term land rental contracts may disproportionately downsize the welfare gain for the rural poor.
 These results deepen our understanding of how much welfare gain can be generated from securing land ownership for an unequal rural economy and how the aggregate welfare gain will be distributed among heterogeneous agents in land endowments.